Financial Help for Low Income Americans

 - Other Payoff Possibilities.
 There are debt-relief programs such as debt management, debt consolidation loans and debt settlement that can help you solve the problem.
 Make a call to a nonprofit credit counseling agency and let experts walk you through the process to see if this is a faster, cheaper way to get out of debt.

 Two of the many challenges for low-income families are establishing a solid credit history and maintaining good credit when you do.

-Lacking a credit history, low-income consumers either won’t get approved for a loan or if they do, they face much higher costs to use credit to purchase a home, a car or any big-ticket item.
+Lacking a credit history, low-income consumers either won’t get approved for a loan or, if they do, they face much higher costs to use credit to purchase a home, car or any big-ticket item.

 Higher-income consumers obviously possess more money, better lifestyles and more luxury items, but they also have more ways to get and keep good credit.

 The Consumer Financial Protection Bureau said low-income consumers are 240% more likely to start their credit history with negative records, such as a debt collection.
 Higher-income consumers start with positive records, such as opening a credit card or getting a co-signer who has good credit.